tottyn/bootEd/README.md

 devtools::install_github("tottyn/bootEd")
 ```

-Once the package is installed load it for use:
+Once the package is installed, load it for use:

 ```r